 Left to right: Nidhi Upadhyaya, Associate Director, South Asia Center; Roya Mahboob, Founder and CEO, Digital Citizen Fund; Fatemah Qaderyan, Captain and Spokesperson, Afghan All-Girls High School Robotics Team.
 AFRICA CENTER The Africa Center seeks to promote dynamic geopolitical partnerships with African states and to redirect US and European policy priorities toward strengthening security and bolstering economic growth and prosperity on the continent.
 Many intractable African stalemates came to a head in 2018.
 In the Democratic Republic of the Congo (DRC), opposition candidate Félix Tshisekedi was 2018 Nobel Peace Prize Laureate Dr. Denis Mukwege (left) discusses the magnitude of gender-based violence in the Democratic Republic of the Congo at a luncheon hosted by Africa Center Director Dr. J. Peter Pham (right).
 (Atlantic Council). declared the winner of the longawaited December 30 presidential election, the country's first peaceful transfer of power since independence.
-In May, the center's Congo on the Edge campaign hosted Tshisekedi and longtime opposition leader Moïse Katumbi The center's preeminence was confirmed by the appointment of Atlantic Council Vice President and Africa Center Director Dr. J. Peter Pham to serve as the United States Special Envoy for the Great Lakes Region of Africa.
+In May, the center's Congo on the Edge campaign hosted Tshisekedi and longtime opposition leader Moïse Katumbi for a candid discussion, and in June the Africa Center recruited leading academic Dr. Pierre Englebert as a senior fellow.
+The center's preeminence was confirmed by the appointment of Atlantic Council Vice President and Africa Center Director Dr. J. Peter Pham to serve as the United States Special Envoy for the Great Lakes Region of Africa.
 Throughout the year, center analysis was featured in hundreds of outlets, including the BBC, CBC, the New York Times, the Financial Times, and the Globe and Mail.
 The center also hosted 2018 Nobel Peace Prize Laureate Dr. Denis Mukwege just weeks after the elections for a private discussion on the use of rape and sexual violence as a weapon of war in the DRC.
+The center's Sudan Task Force continued to move the needle on US policy towards Sudan, guided by co-chairs Pham and Atlantic Council Board Director Amb.
+Mary Carlin Yates.
+Following a fact-finding trip to Khartoum and Darfur in January, the Task Force published three policy briefs in March, which aimed to provide recommendations to the US and Sudanese governments as they work to advance the bilateral relationship.
+In November, the center hosted Sudanese Foreign Minister H.E.
+Dr. ElDirdiri Mohamed Ahmed just days after he met with State Department officials to formally launch the "Phase II" framework to normalize relations between Washington and Khartoum.